tweag/cybersourcery_demo_site/README.md

         pay.html.slim
   ```

-  Note the Cybersourcery gem includes generators for `cybersourcery.rb` and `cybersourcery_profiles.yml`.
-The Cybersourcery Testing gem includes a generator for the `.env` file.
+  Note that the Cybersourcery gem includes helpers for use with Simple Form, but Simple Form is not required.

 4. Test setup and feature specs (applicable to the Cybersourcery Testing gem only):